Bone Grafting for Dental Implants in Philadelphia

 Don't let bone loss prevent you from getting dental implants.
 Our advanced bone grafting procedures rebuild jawbone density to create a strong, healthy foundation for successful implant placement.

-Bone grafting is an advanced oral surgery procedure designed to regenerate lost jawbone volume and density.
-This vital restorative step is frequently required prior to implant dentistry when a patient's natural alveolar ridge has atrophied due to prolonged tooth loss, severe periodontal (gum) disease, or facial trauma.
-Because a titanium implant post acts as an artificial tooth root, it requires a thick, sturdy foundation of dense bone to fuse properly (the natural fusing of bone to the implant) and withstand the immense pressure of chewing.
+Bone grafting rebuilds lost jawbone so a dental implant has a stable foundation to fuse to.
+It is often needed before implant surgery when the jaw has shrunk from prolonged tooth loss, gum disease, or trauma.
+Because a titanium implant acts as an artificial tooth root, it needs a thick, dense base of bone to fuse properly and withstand the pressure of chewing.

 • Socket Preservation: Placed immediately upon tooth extraction to prevent socket collapse